 A Report, reflecting on and summarizing the sessions and insights that occured at this Summit, is now available for download.

-To help public safety leaders work through and answer these challenging questions, Leadership for a Networked World and the Technology and Entrepreneurship Center at Harvard, in collaboration with Accenture, are convening The 2016 Public Safety Summit: Building Capacity and Legitimacy, to be held April 29 – May 1 at Harvard University in Cambridge, Massachusetts.
+To help public safety leaders work through these challenging questions, Leadership for a Networked World and the Technology and Entrepreneurship Center at Harvard are convening The 2017 Public Safety Summit: The Dynamics of Culture and Capacity to be held April 21 – 23 at Harvard University in Cambridge, Massachusetts.

 The Summit is an invitation-only program for senior-most officials in public safety.
 Other applicants will be reviewed and accepted on a case-by-case basis, and according in part, to space availability.
 This event is supported by the hosting and collaborating organizations, so there is no tuition or fee to attend.
 Travel and hotel arrangements, and related expenses, are the responsibility of individual participants.